QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 #### Build Configuration

 Go to `Edit > Project Settings > Player`.
-You could also find the menu in `File > Build` at the bottom-left button "Player settings...".
+You can also find the menu in `File > Build` at the bottom-left button "Player settings...".

 * Set the company name, the product name, the version
 * You may set the icon 🚀 <small>(and multiple icons for each resolution)</small>